tytydraco/yessleep/out/I_found_a_child_drowned_in_a_wheat_field_part_2.md

 “Peter!
 Stop this!
 I’m not the enemy!”

 My knee drove into Nolan’s ribs; Nolan grunted, wrenching himself free just long enough to shove me off balance.
-I came right back at him, knocking the wind from Nolan’s lungs.
+I came right back at him, knocking the wind from his lungs.
 In the dim moonlight, our shadows tangled like one shape, thrashing in the field.

 Finally, with a surge of strength, Nolan hooked his boot against my hip and kicked, sending me stumbling backward into the wheat.
 I landed hard, the air bursting from my chest.